jetruby/flutter_app/README.md

 # flutter_app

-A new Flutter application.
+This is a tutorial Flutter application.

-## Getting Started
+## Questions?

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, you can also look at official [documentation](https://flutter.io/).